Art4/json-api-client/docs/objects-resource-identifier-collection.md

 ## Description

 The `Resource\IdentifierCollection` is a [Resource Collection object](objects-resource-collection.md) that is either empty or holds only [Resource Identifier object](objects-resource-identifier.md)s.
-It implements the `Resource\ResourceInterface`.

 Property of:
 - [Relationship object](objects-relationship.md)